Howard County child custody lawyer

 Visitation

 When one parent has sole or primary physical custody, the other parent may have visitation rights.
-In these situations, the Court will determine a visitation schedule that provides both parents with reasonable access to the child.
+In these situations, the Court will determine a visitation schedule that provides both parents reasonable access to the child.
 Visitation is usually unsupervised, but the Court may order supervised visitation if the parent in question has a history of abuse, neglect, or substance use.

 Relocation

 If a parent with an existing child custody order wants to move out of state or to a different region of Maryland with the child, they must get permission from the Court or the child’s other parent.
-The Court will evaluate the proposed move to make sure it is in the child’s best interests.
+The Court will evaluate the proposed move to ensure it is in the child’s best interests.

 Modification and enforcement

 The Court’s involvement in child custody does not always end with the initial ruling.
-If a parent’s circumstances change significantly, they may request a modification of the existing court order, which is a change in its terms to reflect current conditions.
+If a parent’s circumstances change significantly, they may request a modification of the existing Court order, which is a change in its terms to reflect current conditions.

 Coover Law Firm, LLC puts your child first